What is the Federal Work Study (FWS) program?

 If you’re assigned to the designation Campus Employment, then you’re a high hiring priority and you’re eligible to work in the majority of positions on campus, but not FWS jobs.

 If you’re assigned any other designation, you’re still likely allowed to work on campus.
 Just be aware that you’re a low hiring priority and may have to wait until others who are high hiring priority have been given the opportunity to secure a position.

 I’m a potential/current FWS employer, where do I get information?

 If you are a private nonprofit organization or a public agency and would like to apply to be a FWS off-campus employer, contact the Office of Financial Aid.

-While student employment is largely handled by the Human Resources department, Financial Aid manages the Federal Work Study Program and monitors student annual earnings limits.
+While student employment is largely handled by the Human Resources department, Financial Aid manages the Federal Work Study Program.